nRF9160: HTTPS Client

 Therefore, it automatically includes Trusted Firmware-M that prepares the required peripherals and secure services to be available for the application.

 The sample first initializes the Modem library and AT communications.
 Next, it provisions a root CA certificate to the modem using the Modem key management library.
 Provisioning must be done before connecting to the LTE network, because the certificates can only be provisioned when the device is not connected.

 The sample then establishes a connection to the LTE network, sets up the necessary TLS socket options, and connects to an HTTPS server.
 It sends an HTTP HEAD request and prints the response code in the terminal.

 This certificate is provided in the

 To connect to other servers, you might need to provision a different certificate.
-You can download a certificate for a given server using your web browser.
-Alternatively, you can obtain it from a dedicated website like SSL Labs.
+See Certificates for more information.

 This sample can be found under

 samples/nrf9160/https_client in the nRF Connect SDK folder structure.